githubyama/CapGemini-1/Database/Modeling/Project/Modeling.md

 ## Brainstorming

-Brainstorm ideas of companies to create a database for (15 minutes).
-Try to find examples of tables and fields that can be included.
+Your group is going to create a database for a company.

+Pick one of the companies in **Ideas.md** or choose some another company.

+Then start to answer questions below the **Analyse** header

+(20 minutes)

-We meet and share our ideas.
+We meet in Classroom and share our ideas.

 ## Analyse